DayTimeChunks/google-scholarship/projects/10-mytapastour-v1/Readme.md

 ## Running this app

-You will need a Foursquare API key to run this app.
-You can get your own key by signing up [here](https://developer.foursquare.com/), then go to:
-`/src/utils/keys.js` and enter your client id and own secret key.

-After getting your API key, there are two options to run this app:
+There are two options to run this app:

 ### ...without service worker (on development mode)